Rightpoint/Raizlabs-Android-Style/Android Code Style.md

 ### [Switch statements](id:switches)<a name="switches"></a>

 -  Braces should be on same line as case
--  If a case has more than one line code (other than the break), surround that case's body with braces
 -  One space between the switch keyword and the open parenthesis, one space between the close parenthesis and the opening brace.

 ```java